Proofread an Artwork

 - Utilize the Color Densitometer to pinpoint color density by hovering over specific areas.

-- Customize the Unit of Measurement (UOM) for ink coverage (percentage or your preferred unit) using the drop-down menu.
+- If required, Customize the Unit of Measurement (UOM) for Ink Coverage and Color Densitometer using the drop-down menu.

 Layer Tool